mkrl/cfgtf/CONTRIBUTING.md

 Core application components:

 - Layouts and style templates
   - The `_layouts` folder has the basic layouts that wrap around static pages located in the root folder.
-Usually remain unchanged.
+Usually remains unchanged.
   - `css` folder.
 Self-explanatory.
 Please do not modify vendor files like `bootstrap.scss` or `_bootswatch.css`, they are being served from CDN anyway.
 Make your changes in `main.css` instead.
   - Posts folder that should not be touched by anyone but the project maintainer.
 - The "backend" part - `js` folder.